masonedmison/coref/documentation/exploration_notes/directions.md

 ### Seperate eval of mentions and clusters
-- Rainer mentioned the possibility of seperating problem into two sub-tasks: Entity Recognition and Coreference Resolution
+- Rainer mentioned the possibility of seperating problem into two sub-tasks: Entity Recognition and Coreference Resolution - eval on both
     - Possiblity of examining stats of annotations, i.e. Anaphor is Relative Pronoun, Pronoun, Definite Noun Phrase,etc. and Antecedent Includes Conjunction, Cross-Sentence, Identical Relation, Including Protein, etc.
     - Examine how well SciSpacy NER module is performing
     - How well does neural coref perform if the NER module identifies **all** mentions